airplanepartsguy/AviationQualityControlApp/old_notes.md

 ## Conclusion

-The Aviation Quality Control App has been significantly enhanced with advanced defect markup tools, improved PDF generation and naming, and automatic barcode scanning.
-These features make the app more user-friendly and efficient for aircraft maintenance personnel to document and report quality control inspections.
+The Aviation Quality Control App has been significantly enhanced with improved camera functionality, more reliable barcode scanning, and a more intuitive user interface.
+Recent fixes have focused on making the app more robust and user-friendly for high-volume photography workflows in shipping & receiving inspection environments.

+The app now provides enterprise-grade functionality with improved error handling, better visual feedback, and optimized performance for industrial use cases.
+These enhancements make the app more efficient for aviation quality control personnel to document and report inspections while preparing for future ERP integration with Salesforce.